ga-wdi-boston/aws-s3-setup-guide/README.md

 **Note well:** credentials.csv contains `secrets`!
 Do not share them or store them in git.
 The [.gitignore](.gitignore) in this repository explicitly ignores this file.
+Altering the [.gitignore](.gitignore) file in this repository could result in your AWS credentials (credentials linked to *your* credit card information) being visible on Github. *NEVER COMMIT SECRETS TO GIT*

 ### Simple Storage Service (S3)